 Dimensions (hwd) 22.9 x 83 x 62mm

-To accommodate the extra button, Chord has reduced the size of the Mojo’s control spheres, with the two middle volume buttons sensibly bigger than the power and menu ones either side of it.
-Their smaller size and close positioning means that rather than haphazardly poking a finger in their general direction and likely rolling it over the right one, a bit more precision is required to plant it where you want it.
+To accommodate the extra button, Chord has reduced the size of the Mojo’s control spheres, with the two middle volume buttons sensibly bigger than the power and menu ones on either side of it.
+Their smaller size and close positioning mean that rather than haphazardly poking a finger in their general direction and likely rolling it over the right one, a bit more precision is required to plant it where you want it.
 For many no doubt, that slight inconvenience will be worth it for the extra functions the menu brings – that is, if they have the patience for the convoluted colour coding it requires.
-You don’t need to have colour vision deficiency to not get on with this kind of ‘display’, but you will need Chord’s (admittedly, neatly spelled out) instruction manual to have any hope of navigating it all.
+You don’t need to have colour vision deficiency to not get on with this kind of ‘display’, but you will need Chord’s (admittedly, neatly spelt out) instruction manual to have any hope of navigating it all.

 While the control spheres on the original Mojo illuminate certain colours to signify volume and file sample rate, there’s much more to decipher here, and it does have us wishing Chord had succumbed to adding more spheres (one for crossfeed would’ve been handy) or handed volume duties to a separate dial instead.
-As it is, menu button presses cycle through different colours that represent different features, such as button brightness alteration and a lock control (which disables accidental presses during travel use – handy when it’s in a pocket or bag).
+As it is, the menu button presses cycle through different colours that represent different features, such as button brightness alteration and a lock control (which disables accidental presses during travel use – handy when it’s in a pocket or bag).

 For example, pressing it twice accesses the tone control adjustment, whereby four equalisation DSP modes (lower bass; mid-bass; lower treble and high treble) can each be adjusted in 18 1dB steps using the volume up and down buttons.
 This allows users to create a flatter response from headphones that may be overbearing in one frequency band or another, or just to create a tonality they prefer.
 Pressing the menu button once, followed by the volume up button moves through the (effective and worthwhile) crossfeed levels, too.
 We don’t want to spoil all the fun, mind, so we’ll let you research the rest.